-Students who apply before the March 1 application due date will receive an email in mid-March notifying them of their acceptance status.
-Acceptance letters will include a Welcome Packet with additional program details and an Accepted Student Packet.
+Students who apply before March 1 will receive an email notifying them of their acceptance status on a rolling basis.
+Students who apply after the priority deadline will be accepted as space permits.
+Acceptance letters will include a Welcome Packet with additional program details and a link to the Accepted Student Packet.

 Accepted Student Packet